sammerry/node-mongosm/README.md

 ##Installation

 Install the latest stable build from npm.
+This will install the mongosm executable to your path for easy command line use.
 ```
 npm install mongosm
 ```